raki-krishnan/recipes-analysis-ml/README.md

 ### Univariate Analysis

 So I had a clean dataframe, but what's next?
-I was looking to answer the question "**Which contributors consistently have the highest average recipe ratings?**" A good way to startanalyzing this was to create a column called 'num_contributions' and display its distribution.
+I was looking to answer the question "**Which contributors consistently have the highest average recipe ratings?**" A good way to start analyzing this was to create a column called 'num_contributions' and display its distribution.
 I created the column 'num_contributions' by grouping the dataframe by 'contributor_id' and counting how many times that contributor appeared.
 Given the sheer amount of contributors that contributed between 1-99 times, I decided to drop these datapoints when showing the distributions of 'num_contributions'.
 This made the data much less skewed and also more meaningful to look at, as my EDA question involved looking at contributors that **consistently** have the best ratings.
 Below is a boxplot showing the distribution of 'num_contributions' for contributors who contributed more than 100 times.

 <iframe
   src="assets/contributions_per_contributor.html"